-Currently desperate depositors looking for higher interest income to survive have been forced into Treasuries with longer dated maturities.
-This has enabled the Federal Government to fix its debt for the longest period of time at the lowest rate on record.
+Currently desperate depositors looking for higher interest income to survive have been sucked into Treasuries with longer dated maturities.
+This has enabled the Federal Government to “fix” its debt for the longest period of time at the lowest rate on record.

 As rates rise the liquidation price of these Treasuries will fall for example, if a 10 year is trading at 100.00 = liquidation value $100,000 with a yield of 3.00% should rates rise by 2.00% this Treasury will be discounted by $20,000 with its liquidation value falling from $100,000 at 3.00% to $80,000 at 5.00%.
 (10 year X 2.00% – $20,000)

 My conclusion is the US and other countries will continue their inflation misrepresentations in an attempt to quietly monetize their debt.
-Their expectation is that incomes will eventually from inflation generating more tax revenue while at the same time the majority of Government debt is fixed for greater than 6 years.
+Their expectation is that incomes will eventually rise from inflation generating more tax revenue while at the same time the majority of Government debt is fixed greater than 6 years.
 End result increased tax revenue and discounted debt.

 Gold the worlds oldest monetary benchmark tells the story